 Regardless of company size or industry, the benefits of an intranet run deep.
 Consider the following:

-- Improved internal communication.
-With an efficient way of communicating internally, management can ensure employees at every level stay well informed of company news, policy updates and compliance information.
-An intranet also supports two-way communication, which can unlock boots-on-the-ground insights and make employees feel heard.
+- Improved internal communication: With an efficient way of communicating internally, management can ensure employees at every level stay well informed of company news, policy updates and compliance information.

-- Streamlined onboarding.
-Onboarding new employees without an intranet can drain your organization of time and money.
+- Streamlined onboarding: Onboarding new employees can drain your organization of time and money.
 An intranet makes it easier to connect with new hires, provide them with the necessary documents and maintain ongoing communication to help them hit the ground running.

-- Version control.
-Without an intranet, a collaborative live document can end up in multiple people’s hands, all making changes on their own and thus creating too many versions.
-An intranet helps with access control by ensuring that a document lives in one place and that when changes are made, the updated version is available for everyone.
+- Version control: Without an intranet, a collaborative live document can end up in multiple people’s hands, all making changes on their own and thus creating too many versions.
+An intranet helps with access control by ensuring that one document lives in one place, and that when changes are made, the updated version is available for everyone.

-- Time savings.
-An intranet can reduce the number of in-person meetings, phone calls and emails between team members because sharing important documents is as simple as sending others a link or pointing them to a folder on the intranet.
+- Time savings: An intranet can reduce the number of in-person meetings, phone calls and emails between team members because sharing of important documents is as simple as sending others a link or pointing them to a folder on the intranet.

-An intranet can sound a lot like the internet.
-In fact, there are many advantages to setting up an intranet for your company.
+There are many advantages of setting up an intranet for your company.
 These include, but are not limited to, the following: